jonathanmoregard/intentor/README.md

 # Intentor

-A browser extension that adds intentional friction to web browsing by requiring users to type a specific phrase before accessing certain websites.
+A browser extension that helps you pause and reflect before visiting certain websites.
+It gives you an opportunity to reflect and write down an intention before you enter the page.

 ## Overview

-Intentor is designed to help users be more mindful about their web browsing habits.
-When you try to visit a configured website, the extension intercepts the navigation and shows an interstitial page where you must type the exact phrase associated with that site to proceed.
+Intentor is designed to help you be more mindful about your web browsing habits.
+When you try to visit a configured website, the extension gives you an opportunity to reflect and write down an intention before you enter the page.

 ## Current Design